Wondering what to do in Tavira Algarve? I’ll cover it all in this post!

 It’s well worth taking a guided tour to learn more about the history of salt production in Tavira.
 The entire Roman Empire benefited from the salt exported from Tavira, now branded as Flor de Sal.

-You can also walk the trail that takes you around them which is about 7km where you might see many different bird species.
+You can also walk or cycle the trail that takes you around them which is about 7km.
+There are many different bird species in the area, so keep your eyes peeled!

 See wild flamingos in Ria Formosa Natural Park